Messages and context¶

 a tool name, an ID, and decoded arguments (assistant only) |

-Because both the message and the blocks are typed, a stored conversation round-trips through JSON without manual dispatch — see Save and restore.
+Because both the message and the blocks are typed, a stored conversation round-trips through JSON without manual dispatch — see JSON serialization.

 For the common "just send text" case, reach for the convenience constructors below.
-Build the struct literals by hand only when you need content a constructor does not cover — for example mixing text and an image in one user message (see Image input), or seeding an assistant turn that carries a tool call.
+Build the struct literals by hand only when you need content a constructor does not cover — for example mixing text and an image in one user message, or seeding an assistant turn that carries a tool call.
+See Sending images for the complete image-input flow.

 Build messages¶